vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

 ```

-If you notice, the same technique is used here to deal with huge Querysets.
-This ensures that however large your Queryset is, it won't halt the execution of the thread, if you are trying to iterate over it.
+This ensures that however large your Queryset is, it won't halt the execution of the thread.

-I always use this technique when I am doing some sort of data migrations or in the previous example dealing with big list.
+This is a pretty useful technique that you can use in your day-to-day coding.